Azure-Samples/aks-openai/README.md

 ![OpenAI Key and Endpoint](/images/openai.png)

-Open to the `<Prefix>WorkloadManagedIdentity` managed identity, navigate to the `Federated credentials`, and verify that the federated identity credentials for the `magic8ball-sa` service account account were properly created, as shown in the following picture.
+Open to the `<Prefix>WorkloadManagedIdentity` managed identity, navigate to the `Federated credentials`, and verify that the federated identity credentials for the `magic8ball-sa` service account were created correctly, as shown in the following picture.

 ![Federated Identity Credentials](/images/federatedidentitycredentials.png)